 Master of Arts in International Relations

-What has been one of your favorite experiences or classes at the school so far?
+What has been one of your favorite experiences at SAIS?

 I love the wide array of lectures and events held each week.
 These talks give students the opportunity to hear from leaders, researchers, and policymakers working on some of the world’s most pressing challenges.
 Hearing directly from experts and practitioners and being able to engage with them is an incredible way to learn more about the concepts I’m studying in class.
 In particular, I loved hearing from General Mark Milley and former Ambassador to Ukraine William Taylor.

 What do you plan on pursuing after graduation?